Emerging Leaders Seminar Series (Bethlehem Campus)

 "I will wake up feeling more positive and empowered tomorrow than I did today."

-The final date for RISE is typically announced in March or April for the following October.
+The final date for RISE is typically announced late in Spring semester.
 Student registration opens during the Fall Semester.
 For more information, please see Student Life & Leadership Development at either Bethlehem (2nd Floor College Center) or Monroe (Pocono Hall.)

 Spring Leadership Program (Bethlehem Campus)